-A caring, inclusive community, loving God and neighbour248 Highland Rd E I Sundays @ 8 a.m. and 10 a.m.
+A caring, inclusive community, loving God and neighbour248 Highland Rd E I Sundays at 10 a.m.

 Currently the office is operating with modified hours.
 Please call and leave a message at the church or send an email to the church office if you wish to reach us.
 It is checked frequently.
 If you wish to drop off a donation there are lock boxes located at both the front and parking lot entrances of the church.

 We are happy that you have taken a moment to look at our website.
 It will tell you a little bit about who we are, and we would like to invite you to come join us to find out more.
 There are things going on here all through the week with an active community that looks and listens for God’s voice to direct us in ministry through worship, learning, social ministries and service.